Yin-Shen/CharPlant/Readme.md

 $ python model.py -h
 ```
 ### (iii) Set the parameters of CharPlant
 Configuration file “config.yaml” contains all parameters of the tool.
-To run CharPlant, you only need to revise three parameters in the following according to your path and file name, while leave others as they are.
+To run CharPlant, you only need to revise three parameters in the following according to your path and file name, while leaving others as they are.
 A complete “config.yaml” file is shown in next section.
 ```
 genome :  Yourpath/CharPlant/example/oryza_sativa.fa             #Genome file in .fasta format for input(Need full path)
 bed:  Yourpath/CharPlant/example/oryza_sativa.bed                #Open chromatin regions file in .bed format for input(Need full path)
 out: ory                                                         #Prefix of the output file
 ```
 ### (iv) Run CharPlant
 Snakemake file defines rules to performance operations.
-We have created rule for each target and intermediate file.
+We have created a rule for each target and intermediate file.
 It is not necessary for the users to rewrite it.
 A complete “Snakefile” file is shown in subsequent section.
 ```
 $ CharPlant.sh
 ```